tshepang/blog/content/zatoichi.md

 -   The concept of a supreme fighter who also happens to be blind was a big draw for me.
 That, and the quality direction, makes for compelling viewing.
--   The lead performance is good, but I enjoyed it less that of Shintaro Katsu when he took the same role in [Zatoichi and the One-Armed Swordsman] (1971).
+-   The lead performance is good, but I enjoyed it less than that of Shintaro Katsu when he took the same role in [Zatoichi and the One-Armed Swordsman] (1971).